eshaanraj25/Financial-Sentiment_Analysis/README.md

 # FinBERT: Financial Sentiment Analysis with BERT

+It has various basic models that we have use for Financial Sentimaental Analysis but BERT ahs given us the best possible results.

 FinBERT sentiment analysis model is now available on Hugging Face model hub.
 You can get the model [here](https://huggingface.co/ProsusAI/finbert).

 FinBERT is a pre-trained NLP model to analyze sentiment of financial text.
 It is built by further training